GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $25,000, 3.75 lbs.
 Longsword
 A beautifully crafted sword with fine balance for its length.
 You may wield this sword with two hands.
 If you do, you may treat the range as 4 feet.
 A larger creature simply treats it as an appropriately sized longsword with a range of 4 feet. *You may roll a d4 when you attack.
-If you do, you take on spell sickness equal to the result and gain a bonus to equal to the result for the purpose of determining a critical hit.
-When the attack of this weapon would be a critical hit, you may treat it as a single type of attack of your choice*.
+If you do, you take on spell sickness equal to the result and gain a bonus equal to the result for the purpose of determining a critical hit.
+When the attack of this weapon would be a critical hit, you may treat it as a single critical hit type of attack of your choice*.

 **Afechea** (*unique*)
 $3,900, 3 lbs.